Weinstein seeks last minute New York trial delay, change of location

-NEW YORK (Reuters) - Former film producer Harvey Weinstein on Wednesday asked a New York state appeals court to delay his rape trial and move it out of Manhattan, the day before the final phase of jury selection is scheduled to begin.
+NEW YORK, Jan 15 (Reuters) - Former film producer Harvey Weinstein on Wednesday asked a New York state appeals court to delay his rape trial and move it out of Manhattan, the day before the final phase of jury selection is scheduled to begin.

 The motion filed publicly with the appellate division by one of Weinstein’s lawyers, Arthur Aidala, did not give a reason for seeking the delay or change of location.